figuerom16/zjax/Readme.md

 #### Specifying the Swap-Type

 The default Swap-Type is `outer` which replaces the element in its entirety.
-Alternatively, you may want to replace only the inner content of the element, or maybe insert the new element *after* the existing one.
-The Swap-Type can be appended to the old element using the pipe `|` character.
-Note that the Swap-Type only affects the old element.
+Alternatively, you may want to replace only the inner content of the element, or maybe insert the response element *after* the existing one.
+The Swap-Type can be appended to the target element using the pipe `|` character.
+Note that the Swap-Type only affects the target element.

 ```html
 <button z-swap="/books/123 #cart-total|after">